ad

 No headings found

-Samsung has announced its upcoming flagship chipset, the Exynos 2600, which is expected to power the Galaxy S26 and S26+ in Europe.
-The chip is built on Samsung's first-generation 2nm process, but the improvements seem modest at best, and European buyers (and perhaps global buyers as well?) might once again end up with the weaker variant of Samsung's flagship phones.
+Samsung has officially announced its flagship chipset, the Exynos 2600, which will power the Galaxy S26 and S26+ .
+The chip is built on Samsung's first-generation 2nm GAA process, but the improvements are very modest at best, and European buyers (and perhaps global buyers as well?) might once again end up with the weaker variant of Samsung's flagship phones.
+But there's also a lot of nuance to it.
 Now, let's dive into this article, where I will discuss everything about the Samsung Exynos 2600, including its specifications, performance expectations, and which devices it will be used in.

 Samsung Exynos 2600 Overview